meshtastic/firmware/docs/software/plugins/StoreForwardPlugin.md

 UC 5) Support for "long term" delayed messages and "short term" delayed messages.
 Handle the cases slightly different to improve user expierence.
 A short term delayed message would be a message that was resent becaue a node was not heard from for <5 minutes.
 A long term delayed message is a message that has not been delivered in >5 minutes.

+UC 6) Eventually we could add a "want_store_and_forward" bit to MeshPacket and that could be nicer than whitelists in this plugin.
+Initially we'd only set that bit in text messages (and any other plugin messages that can cope with this).
+This change would be backward wire compatible so can add easily later.

+UC 7) Currently the way we allocate messages in the device code is super inefficient.
+It always allocates the worst case message size.
+Really we should dynamically allocate just the # of bytes we need.
+This would allow many more MeshPackets to be kept in RAM.

+UC 8) We'll want a "delayed" bit in MeshPacket.
+This will indicate that the message was not received in real time.

 # Things to consider

 Not all these cases will be initially implemented.
 It's just a running stream of thoughts to be considered.